menu

 Occupations and Workforce

-When you are in Gouldsboro - Winter Harbor, you'll notice that it is more blue-collar than most other communities in America.
-44.67% of Gouldsboro - Winter Harbor’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Gouldsboro - Winter Harbor is a town of farmers, fishers, or foresters, sales and office workers, and managers.
-There are especially a lot of people living in Gouldsboro - Winter Harbor who work in farm management occupations (21.45%), management occupations (16.24%), and office and administrative support (14.59%).
+Because occupations involving physical labor dominate the local economy, Gouldsboro - Winter Harbor is generally considered to be a blue-collar town.
+40.29% of the Gouldsboro - Winter Harbor workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Gouldsboro - Winter Harbor is a town of sales and office workers, farmers, fishers, or foresters, and managers.
+There are especially a lot of people living in Gouldsboro - Winter Harbor who work in farm management occupations (18.86%), office and administrative support (13.02%), and management occupations (12.57%).

 Setting & Lifestyle